AdobeDocs/commerce-knowledge-base.en/help/how-to/general/ssl-tls-certificates-for-magento-commerce-cloud-faq.md

 >[!WARNING]
 >
 >It is important that you do not upload the certificate files directly to the ticket.
 Otherwise, the certificates will be considered compromised, and Adobe will need to request a new certificate.
+>The files should be uploaded via SFTP to the server - do not use any other methods like committing the files to your repository (which should only be done for immutable files and not files containing sensitive data.)

 ## The name of your certificate